genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 )
 ```

-- This will have registered the three custom elements for use in your application.
+- This registers the three custom elements for use in your application.
 The components will use the prefix of the design system as their prefix.
 For example, the root component will be `<foundation-layout>` in the `Foundation` design system, and `<zero-layout>` in the `Zero (alpha)` design system.

 :::info
-For the rest of this document the components will be referred to with the `foundation-` prefix.
+For the rest of this document, the components will be referred to with the `foundation-` prefix.
 :::

 ### Custom Styling

-The required class, template, and base styles are exported as part of the package allowing a client to customise the styling of the layout system via design system extensions.
-See our [design system documentation](https://learn.genesis.global/docs/web/design-systems/introduction/).
+The required class, template, and base styles are exported as part of the package, allowing a client to customise the styling of the layout system via design system extensions.

 :::tip
-All the customisable styles of the layout system are contained within the styles for
+All the customisable styles of the layout system are contained within the styles for [`<foundation-layout>`](./docs/api/foundation-layout.foundationlayout.md).
-[`<foundation-layout>`](./docs/api/foundation-layout.foundationlayout.md).
 So if you want to customise the styles in addition to setting the css variables, you only need to set the styles here.
 :::

 ### [Top Level Component `<foundation-layout>`](./docs/api/foundation-layout.foundationlayout.md)

-Top level web component which is used to initialise a custom layout
+Top level web component, which is used to initialise a custom layout

 - **reload-buffer** : numerical attribute that controls the buffer between how long the layout is reloaded.
 The default
-is 500ms and in this case the layout will only be reloaded if the child elements of the layout region are manipulated
+is 500ms.
+In this case, the layout is only reloaded if the child elements of the layout region are manipulated
 once every 500ms.
 This is to stop the layout being reloaded over and over for every single item during initialisation.
-The higher the value is the more performant the component is, but the first load will appear to take longer.
+The higher the value is, the more performant the component is - but the first load will appear to take longer.

 ::tip
 This only applies for usage with the declarative HTML API.
 When the layout first loads after this amount of time,